pgpartman/pg_partman/doc/pg_partman_howto_native.md

 #### Offline Partitioning

 This method is being labelled "offline" because, during points in this process, the data is not accessible to both the new and old table from a single object.
 The data is moved from the original table to a brand new table.
 The advantage of this method is that you can move your data in much smaller batches than even the target partition size, which can be a huge efficiency advantage for very large partition sets (you can commit in batches of several thousand vs several million).
-There is also less object renaming steps as we'll see in the online partitioning method.
+There are also less object renaming steps as we'll see in the online partitioning method next.

 *IMPORTANT NOTE REGUARDING FOREIGN KEYS*

 Taking the partitioned table offline is the only method that realistically works when you have foreign keys TO the table being partitioned.
 Since a brand new table must be created no matter what, the foreign key must also be recreated, so an outage involving all tables that are part of the FK relationship must be taken.
 A shorter outage may be possible with the online method below, but if you have to take an outage, this offline method is easier.

-First here is the original table with some generated data:
+Here is the original table with some generated data:

 ```
 CREATE TABLE public.original_table (